CFL: 9th season

-Jorden attended rookie camp with the National Football League’s Minnesota Vikings in 2012.
+Jorden attended rookie camp with the National Football League’s Minnesota Vikings as an undrafted free agent in 2012.
 In 2013, Jorden played with the Arena Football League’s Spokane Shock.

 (Calgary) Jorden was under contract with the Stampeders but the season was cancelled because of the global pandemic.